LoopKit/loopdocs/docs/loop-3/features.md

 ## New with Loop 3

-This page discusses updated Loop features in some depth.
+This page discusses some features new with Loop 3.

 ## Loop 3 Screens